 As if this wasn’t enough exciting enough Bill and I got chatting about Oriental Ballooning’s brand new destination with flights from Thandwe near Ngapali beach and after a few phone discussions and e-mails later I was booked in to do their 2nd ever commercial flight there.

 With both Bill and Allie, I felt safe at all times through a combination of their expertise, the British-made balloons and fantastic ground staff.
-It was very much a once (twice!) in a lifetime experience – highly recommended!
+It was very much a once (or twice!) in a lifetime experience – highly recommended!

 If you wanted to tailor in either of these two Ballooning experiences (or both), have a look at these holiday itineraries as a starting point for inspiration:

-If you’d like to talk to me over the phone, you can always call on 020 3393 9137.
+If you’d like to talk to me over the phone, you can always call us on 020 7924 7133 or make an enquiry.
 Remember there are absolutely no obligations and we’re here to offer advice for any stage of your holiday planning.